 Mirabelli’s label has developed a reputation as a hip, sophisticated line.
 His designs reflect his European roots, with an emphasis on luxurious European fabrics and precise tailoring.
 His signature style has been described as elegant, modern, and sexy and has been lauded by Womenswear Daily and noted in publications such as Vogue, Ocean Drive, Flare, Fashion, and The Globe and Mail.

 The City of Toronto recognized his accomplishments with both an Industry Achievement Award for Excellence in Fashion Design, and a Designer of the Year Award.
 He was also presented with the Arts and Culture Award from the Italian Chamber of Commerce in Toronto, and his personal style has been recognized with a Man of Style Award.
-The Fashion Group International of Toronto has honoured his achievements with a tribute evening, along with other Canadians, called the Night of Stars.
+The Fashion Group International of Toronto has also honoured his achievements with a tribute evening called the Night of Stars.

 He is a strong believer in giving back to the community and has a long history of supporting numerous charities.
 His fund-raising efforts have included such events as the Celebration of Hope Fashion Show for the Markham Stouffville Hospital, Windfall Clothing, the National Ballet School, the Children’s Miracle Network, the Hospital for Sick Kids, CANFAR, Red Cross International, the Teddy Bear Affair for the Children’s Aid Foundation, the United Way, FACE, Fashion Cares, the Ontario March of Dimes and the Canadian Cancer Society.